jina-ai/finetuner/docs/2_step_by_step/2_4_create_training_data.md

 ```
 ````

-As shown in the above code blocks.
-For single-modality model fine-tuning, you only need to create a `Document` with `content` and `tags` with the `finetuner_label`.
+As was shown in the above code blocks, when fine-tuning a model with a single modality (e.g. image), you only need to create a `Document` with `content` and `tags` with the `finetuner_label`.

 For cross-modality (text-to-image) fine-tuning with CLIP, you should create a root `Document` which wraps two `chunks` with the `image` and `text` modality.